celery/cyme/docs/introduction.rst

 ~~~
 :see: :class:`cyme.models.App`.

-Every node belongs to an application, and the application
+Every instance belongs to an application, and the application
 contains the default broker configuration.

 Broker